MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-learnmore-iframe-throttling-display.md

 ---
-title: "Throttling for all cross-origin iframes that are display:none and non-visible." ms.author: sajos
+title: "Throttling for all cross-origin iframes that are display: none and non-visible." ms.author: sajos
 author: dan-wesley
 manager: alias